thunderbird89/esf/stories/story-knock-knock.md

 General Silva nodded slowly, something like pride crossing his features.

 > "Very well."
 He turned back to HARBINGER.
 "Portugal will deploy all twenty-five Talons.
-But understand this—these are Portuguese pilots flying Portuguese aircraft in defense of Earth.
+But understand this - these are Portuguese pilots flying Portuguese aircraft in defense of Earth.
 We coordinate with your Federation, but we do not take orders from an AI."

 > "Understood, General Silva.
 I will provide threat assessment, targeting data, and tactical recommendations.
 Your pilots execute according to Portuguese command authority.
 Coordination protocols are being established now with all participating nations."